 These listed waterproofing products may not be enough for the size tent you have so plan accordingly.
 Also, these are only a few examples of what’s out there and places to purchase.

-You are able to find waterproofing products also at Amazon, Field, and Stream, Camping World and at your favorite go-to camping facility.
+You are able to find waterproofing products also at Amazon, Field, and Stream, Camping World, and at your favorite go-to camping facility.

 Maintaining the life of your tent and its capabilities is also important.
-Try to keep everything together, clean your tent thoroughly after each use, allow to completely dry and thoroughly
+Try to keep everything together, clean your tent thoroughly after each use, allow it to completely dry and thoroughly

 inspect for any damages before you put it away.

 In going back to that original question of “Are All Tents Waterproof.”
 Remember no they are not.
 To ensure your adventure is not a “washout” always read the tent label, check waterproof

 ratings and if needed apply waterproof seal products to rainfly and floor.

 Now stop worrying about the rain, pack up your gear, and get to camping!

 The simple answer is yes.
 We listed a few of the products for this above under “waterproofing products”.

 We find that by far cotton/canvas tents are much better.
 They are more naturally water-resistant when weathered.
 The noise factor is much lower with cotton.